FEATURE image: Marc Chagall, Moses Blesses Joshua, Lithograph on paper, 1966.

 Begins Israel’s story of the conquest of Canaan (1405 BCE)

-The Book of Joshua is the sixth book in the Hebrew Bible and the Christian Old Testament.
-It is the first book of the Deuteronomistic history or the story of Israel from the conquest of Canaan to the Babylonian exile.
-It contains many different kinds of highly synthesized and edited literary materials.
-These include various etiologies (explanations of customs, institutions, landmarks, etc.) and battle narratives.
-These materials are thereby complex from a literary perspective.
+The Book of Joshua is the sixth book in the Hebrew Bible.
+It is the same for Christians in the Old Testament.
+It is the first book of the Deuteronomistic history or the story of Israel from the conquest of Canaan (1404 BCE) to the Babylonian exile (586 BCE).

 The Book of Joshua relates the military campaigns of the Israelites in central, southern and northern Canaan.
 It tells of the destruction of their enemies and the division of the land among the Twelve Tribes.
 These developments are conveyed by two set-pieces—the first by God commanding the conquest of the land (Chapter 1) and, the second, by Joshua exhorting the people to a faithful observance of the Law revealed to Moses (Chapter 23).

 Completed in the 6th century BCE, the Book of Joshua relates historical and religious events from 800 years before

 Is the Book of Joshua of historical value?
 Clearly historical, the Israelites gained control of Canaan—and the book relates that it was accomplished by a series of battle victories which is not unreasonable to presume.
 The book’s broad narrative is generally to be founded on history.

 Myth and folklore do not substitute for historical fact

 The Book of Joshua is not historically indisputable in its details presented as fact since it also contains many creations of the popular imagination or folklore.
 Literary criticism has revealed that when a meagerness of materials is present, the ancient compilers and editors did not elaborate based on simple or broad textual statements but moderated descriptions to available details.